 People, work and society Access module

 Are you new to higher education study or returning after a break?
 This Access module – designed to develop the key skills required for successful university study – is an ideal starting point.
 You may even be able to study for free.
-Covering three areas of focus: People, Work and Society, this multidisciplinary module explores a range of subject areas, including childhood and youth studies; social sciences; psychology; health; management; and law.
+You will be introduced to a range of subject areas, including childhood and youth studies, social sciences, psychology, health, business, and law.
 You will develop core academic skills such as reading, academic writing and referencing.
 As part of your study you will learn to navigate an innovative and interactive module website; the perfect way to gain the study skills you’ll need to succeed in the next step in your studies.

 What you will study

-This is a multidisciplinary module that allows you to develop your subject knowledge and your general study skills.
-It provides an excellent introduction to a wide range of subject areas, including childhood and youth studies, social science, psychology, health, management and law.
+This multidisciplinary module provides an excellent introduction to a wide range of subject areas, including childhood and youth studies, social science, psychology, health, business and law.

 The module is divided into three blocks: